-This post contains affiliate links for your convenience, for which I do receive commissions if a purchase is made, but at no cost to you.
+This post contains affiliate links for your convenience, but at no cost to you.

 The Maker Movement is big right now, and you can implement one in your own classroom with these STEAM challenges.

 Begin the challenge with these 2 great books:

 Rosie Revere, Engineer by Andrea Beaty